-But there’s kinda two popular styles of vegan diets, there’s those pushing very low fat versus those that encourage high fat whole food sources like nuts.
+But, there are two popular styles of vegan diets—there are those pushing very low fat versus those that encourage high-fat whole food sources, like nuts.
 Which one works better?

-… A whole-foods vegan diet chock full ‘o nuts may wipe out as much as 80% of our risk of falling victim to the number one killer.
+A whole-foods vegan diet chock full ‘o nuts may wipe out as much as 80% of our risk of falling victim to the #1 killer.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.